- Find Housing

 Annette has been meeting needs and filling a number of different roles in Housing Transitions since 1997.
 She started in the Centre House shelter, and eventually moved behind the scenes to provide supervisory and program support to our staff.
 She took on more and more of the financial workings of the organization, and her attention to detail has made her adept and efficient at ensuring compliance with our grants.
 Recently, in 2017, her position was renamed to Finance Manager to reflect a focus on finances and compliance as our organization has grown.
 While she provides less of a supervisory role, members of our team continue to seek her experienced knowledge and educated opinions.

 Kendra has worked with Housing Transitions for over a decade.
-She started as the Centre House manager, and then worked in a number of roles, filling in where we needed.
-Her extensive skill set and expertise have fit well into her newest title as Program Manager, earned in early 2017.
-She now provides supervisory support to all of our program staff including those working in Centre House shelter, in transitional housing, and adult services case management.
+She started as the Centre House manager, and then worked through a number of different roles, filling in where we needed.
+Her extensive skill set and expertise have fit well into her newest role as Program Manager, earned in early 2017.
+She now provides supervisory support to all of our program staff including those working in Centre House shelter, Bridge Housing, Nittany House I and II, Adult Services Case Management, and Housing Case Management.
 She also provides support to our Supportive Services Coordinator.
+Kendra is adept at remaining on top of the requirements of the services we provide and training our staff!

 After years as the Housing Case Manager, Jennifer was promoted to Centre House Shelter Manager.
 In this role, she works directly with residents in Centre House, home to the shelter and Housing Transitions offices.
 In addition to working with clients, helping them set goals, and providing support and guidance during their stay, Jennifer provides leadership support to the Centre House Case Manager and the night shift supervisors who ensure the shelter is professionally staffed 24/7 all year.